adconnolly/CLUBBiNN/README.md

 # CLUBBiNN: subgrid parameterization

-CLUBBiNN (Cloud Layers Unified By Binormals and Neural Networks) is a machine learning (ML) extension of Cloud Layers Unified By Binormals (CLUBB) that allows specification of select terms by a Neural Network (NN).
+CLUBBiNN (Cloud Layers Unified By Binormals and Neural Networks) is a machine learning extension of Cloud Layers Unified By Binormals (CLUBB) that allows specification of select terms by a Neural Network (NN).

 CLUBB is a boundary-layer cloud parameterization scheme principally developed by the research group of Vince Larson and subject to the copyright detailed in [`LICENSE_CLUBB`](https://github.com/adconnolly/CLUBBED/blob/main/LICENSE_CLUBB).
 The source code for the latest release can be found at [github/larson-group/clubb_release](https://github.com/larson-group/clubb_release).

-This repository contains a Python package (`subgrid_parameterization`) of code used in developing the CLUBBiNN extension to CLUBB.
+This CLUBBiNN repository contains a Python package (`subgrid_parameterization`) of code used in developing the machine learning extension to CLUBB.
-It also contains a number of notebooks used in data analysis and training of the schemes.
+It also contains a number of notebooks used in the analysis of the high-resolution large-eddy simulations (LESs) on which the development of the subgrid parameterizations are based, and notebooks for the training of new NN parameterizations.

 ## subgrid_parameterization